Safe motor arming system

 - The throttle must be in the idle position before arming can be accomplished

-- While the motor is armed, it will always respond to throttle commands until it's disarmed (predictability)
+- While the motor is armed, it will always respond to throttle commands until it's disarmed (for predictability)

 Implementation overview

-The first part is the arming logic.
-From the point of view of the motor, the arming system is just a switch.
-When the system is 'On', the motor is armed and ready to run.
+The first part is the arming switch.
+From the point of view of the motor, the arming system acts like a switch.
+When the switch is 'On', the motor is armed and allowed to run.
 'Off' means it's disarmed and stopped.
+In reality, our switch will be a sticky logical switch as this provides much more flexibility than a real switch.

-The second part consists of two mixes, one to control the motor using the throttle, and the other keep it stopped.
+The second part consists of two mixes, one to control the motor using the throttle, and the other to force it stopped.
 The arming switch is used to switch between these two mixes.

 The Sticky logical switch